marshvin/MentorAI/README.md

 ### Prompt Design Strategy

-1. **Clear Role Definition**: The prompt immediately establishes the AI's identity as an "educational assistant" to set user expectations and frame all interactions within an educational context.

-2. **Explicit Boundaries**: By listing allowed topics (math, science, history, etc.) and explicitly defining forbidden categories (personal advice, entertainment, etc.), the prompt creates clear guardrails for the AI's behavior.

-3. **Action Instructions**: The prompt gives clear directives on how to handle non-educational queries - "politely decline to answer" - which provides the AI with specific behavioral guidance.

-4. **Quality Guidelines**: The last line "Always provide informative, accurate, and educational responses" ensures responses maintain a consistent standard of quality and relevance.
+1. **Personality Definition**:
+   - Establishes a warm, approachable, yet professional personality
+   - Balances friendliness with educational focus
+   - Creates a comfortable learning environment

+2. **Interaction Guidelines**:
+   - Handles both casual and educational conversations naturally
+   - Provides clear response patterns for different types of queries
+   - Maintains conversation flow while steering towards learning

+3. **Educational Focus**:
+   - Clearly defines supported academic subjects
+   - Sets expectations for educational content
+   - Ensures responses maintain academic value

+4. **Response Structure**:
+   - Provides specific guidelines for different types of interactions
+   - Includes example responses for consistency
+   - Emphasizes clear and informative communication

 ### Implementation Details

-- The system prompt is stored as a constant in `backend/app/config/settings.py`
+- The system prompt is stored in `backend/app/config/settings.py`
-- It's injected into every API request to the Google Gemini AI service
+- It's sent at the start of every conversation with the AI
-- The consistent application of this prompt across all interactions ensures a reliable user experience
-- No user prompt can override these core instructions, maintaining the educational focus
+- The conversation history is maintained to provide context
+- Each response is guided by the prompt's principles

 ### Benefits of This Approach

-- **Focused Utility**: MentorAI maintains its specialized educational purpose rather than becoming a general-purpose chatbot
-- **Appropriate Content**: Users receive academically appropriate responses, making it suitable for students of all ages
+- **Natural Interaction**: Users can interact casually while still receiving educational value
-- **Consistent Experience**: The AI maintains a consistent tone and approach across all interactions
+- **Consistent Personality**: The AI maintains a helpful and educational tone
-- **Reduced Misuse**: The clear boundaries help prevent the service from being used for generating inappropriate content

-This prompt engineering approach exemplifies how well-designed system prompts can shape AI behavior to serve specific use cases effectively while maintaining appropriate boundaries.
+- **Clear Boundaries**: Educational focus is maintained without being rigid
+- **Engaging Learning**: Conversations naturally flow towards educational topics
+- **Adaptive Responses**: The AI can handle various interaction styles while maintaining its educational mission

 ## Technologies Used